cadbox1/cadell.dev/content/posts/i-write-notes.md

 ![weekly-notes](../assets/i-write-notes/weekly-notes.png)

-I write my Weekly Notes on a Monday morning and have it scheduled in my calendar for 45 mins and have something similar for the Monthly and Quarterly notes.
-I try and fill it out from memory first then go through my Daily Notes to fill in the blanks afterwards.
-Again, I try to put more in my general notes then move them around afterward.
-I also try to avoid chats and emails until I do my Weekly notes so I don't get distracted.

 The structure is pretty similar to Daily Notes with a few additions:

 - Summaries - all the daily summaries for the week in one place.
 - Actions - action points for the next week.
 - Projects - tasks organised by project.

+I write my Weekly Notes on a Monday morning and it usually takes 45 mins.
+I've got it scheduled in my calendar and try to avoid chats and emails until they're done.
+I write my notes from memory first then go through my Daily Notes to fill in the blanks afterwards.
+I do something similar for my Monthly and Quarterly Notes where Weekly Notes rollup into Monthly Notes and Monthly Notes rollup into Quarterly Notes.

-Writing notes at regular intervals helps professionally for performance reviews but I also like to reflect at a personal level as well.
-You might reflect on achievements or discover some recurring themes or problems and experiment with some actions for them.
-I've also fallen into the trap of being a little bit too ambitious with my actions and too critical with my results but you can work that out for yourself.
-Productivity is overrated anyway.
+This makes performance reviews really easy but you can also reflect at a personal level as well.
+You might discover some recurring problems and set some actions for them or reflect on your achievements.
+I've also fallen into the trap of being a bit too critical and ambitious but, again, that might be more of a me problem.

 ## Projects